 A walking tour is a great way to get to know a city and nothings beats free when you're travelling on a budget!
 The Tirana tour is really interesting as much of the history is really recent and there are plenty of intriguing places to stop around the city.
 It's also great to have a local to ask all your burning questions to like, 'Why are there bunkers everywhere?!'

 See the views from the Sky tower

-This is one of my favourite novelty attractions of all time.
+This was my favourite attraction in Tirana and one of my favourite novelty attractions of all time.
 At the top of the sky tower (take the lift to the restaurant and walk up the stairs) is a bar with awesome views of the city.
 And.....it rotates!
 How cool is that?!
 Sit there with a beer or a coffee and see a whole 360° view of Tirana from above without getting out of your seat.

 A full rotation takes about an hour and a beer will set you back €2.50.

 Spot the electric box street art and colourful buildings

 This is a great project which involves every electrical box in the city being painted with some kind of cartoon or famous person.
 There are literally hundreds so make sure to look out for them as you walk around Tirana.
 I spent my whole day trying to spot as many as I could.

 There are also lots of colourful buildings in Tirana.
 This was started by the mayor, who was also an artist, in an attempt to jazz up the old soviet buildings.
 Walking along the banks of the river you'll be sure to spot a few!

 Marvel at Skanderbeg Square